 Before you need to send any important (and potentially urgent) messages, we recommend you make some time to adequately prepare your data, content and overall strategy so that you are ready to send when the time comes.

-You can download a printable version of the checklist by clicking the image to the right --->
+You can download a printable version of the checklist by clicking the attachment with this article

 Following this checklist will help you to ensure you are ready to send effective messages and to comfortably manage responses:

 - Organise your contacts